jshaffstall/PyPhysicsSandbox/README.md

 ## Tutorials

-Screencasts highlighting various features of the sandbox are available on the YouTube channel: https://www.youtube.com/channel/UCybNk1XwGtiPyiLVitMFmsQ
+Screencasts highlighting various features of the sandbox are available on the [YouTube channel](https://www.youtube.com/channel/UCybNk1XwGtiPyiLVitMFmsQ)

 ## Installation